malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 has a very different temperature dependence for each pressure, primarily resulting from the thermodynamic term.
-The constants of the Turnbull model (@eq:constants_turnbull) do describe the distance to the crystal position which is pressure dependent, there is still a large difference to explain.
+The constants of the Turnbull model (@eq:constants_turnbull) can describe the pressure dependent distance to the crystal position, though it requires a large change to explain.
 The Turnbull model is not suitable for describing the melting of the Trimer molecule.